 - A satisfactory placement test score (or successful remediation) is required prior to enrollment.
-See an advisor for details. - 2.
-Any course may be taken prior to enrollment in the program, assuming prerequisites and corequisites have been satisfied (or waived with department approval). - 3.
-This is a very intense and challenging program.
+See an advisor for details. - This is a very intense and challenging program.
 Poor existing skills, especially poor math skills, can always be improved.
-As long as you have the heart and desire to succeed, the instructors will work with you. - Classes offered at Elkhorn Campus via NODAL delivery.
-See www.gtc.edu for details. - 5.
-The programs in the Construction Science Group include: Civil Engineering Tech: Highway Technology, Geospatial Surveying Technician, Architectural-Structural Engineering Technician, and Civil Engineering Technology: Fresh Water Resources. - Transfer credits in Social Science may substitute for this course.
-See an advisor for details.
+As long as you have the heart and desire to succeed, the instructors will work with you. - 3.
+Classes offered at Elkhorn Campus via NODAL delivery.
+See www.gtc.edu for details. - The programs in the Construction Science Group include: Civil Engineering Tech: Highway Technology, Architectural-Structural Engineering Technician, and Civil Engineering Technology: Fresh Water Resources. - 5.
+Transfer credits in Social Science may substitute for this course.
+See an advisor for details. - A credit for prior learning assessment is available for this course.
+For more information, please contact cfpl@gtc.edu.